CSS Text Effects

 The CSS code is as follows:

-The CSS writing-mode property specifies whether lines of text are laid out horizontally or vertically.
+whether lines of text are laid out horizontally or vertically.

-Some text with a span element with a vertical-rl writing-mode.
+Here is a text with a span element with a vertical-rl writing-mode.

 The following example shows some different writing modes: